 By the time Itzler got to 4 minutes, he dropped to the ground and couldn’t do anymore.

 3) 150 Push-ups with 50-Pound Vest

-Goggins apparently made friends with a guy at Itzler’s gym and he lent Goggins a 50-pound weight vest.
-So of course, Goggins wants to put it to use, and they do.
+Goggins apparently made friends with a guy at Itzler’s gym and he let Goggins borrow a 50-pound weighted-vest.
+So of course, Goggins wanted to put it to use, and they did.